 The District anticipates that the General Fund revenues and expenses for the fiscal year will be roughly the same as the prior year.
-However, at the end of the first quarter of calendar year 2020, the United States and global economy suffered a major decline due to the impact of the COVID-19 pandemic.
-This economic decline may affect the District's operations and investment earnings for the near future.
+There has been an economic decline that may affect the District's operations and investment earnings for the near future.
 However, the potential impact to the District is unknown at this time.